One of the most common questions I get asked from businesses is how to find Instagram influencers.

 While many people don’t think about it this way, brands have a personality.
 You can call it “brand voice” if you want to, or marketing standards.
 But at the end of the day, they function similarly to a human personality.
 As a result, people with certain personalities or interests tend to gravitate towards different brands within the same market sentiment.

 Think about it this way: Have you ever thought of a certain type of car as “going with” someone?
 Fun-loving women often like “cute” cars, while people with a big ego are likely to enjoy something more showy.
-It’s a phenomenon that manifests itself in a broad range of industries and price points.
+It’s a phenomenon that manifests itself in a broad range of industries and price points and can influence all available influencers, such as micro influencers.

 Many marketing experts, therefore, recommend that the people who advertise your brand have a compatible personality.
 Thinking about how to find Instagram influencers with the right personality often proves critical to success.
 To start, consider the types of people who buy your products.
 This information can be gathered through customer surveys, looking at who likes your stuff on social media, or using several other techniques.
-Build personality into your buyer persona.
+Build personality into your buyer persona by reaching out to niche influencers with a high engagement rate in your audience demographics.

 Ideally, you’re looking for someone whose personality matches your buyer persona.
 These are the people who potential customers are likely to resonate with, improving the impact of your influencer campaigns.
-To determine personality of an influencer, check out the content they produce and how they interact with followers.
+To determine the personality of an influencer, check out the content they produce and how they interact with followers to cultivate authentic engagement.
 Then, think if your ideal customer would respond to people or be creative in similar ways.
 This is the type of person you’re looking for as an influencer.

 Like so many other things in business, it sometimes pays to look for what you need in your own backyard.
-Remember, influencers are real people, and they have their own tastes within an industry.
+Remember: influencers are real people, and they have their own tastes within an industry.
 In other words, not all their product interests will have been formed by brands contacting them.
-Often, their interest in being an influencer began with something they’re passionate about.
+Often, their interest in developing their influencer platforms began with finding something they were passionate about.

 So, one of the methods I’ve discovered on how to find Instagram influencers is by looking at my own Instagram profile.
-Potential influencers are often followers who have a large number of their own followers.
-They’ll post a lot of stuff about their chosen industry, and if it’s yours, you should listen up.
+Potential influencers are often followers who have a large follower count.
+They’ll post a lot of stuff about their chosen industry.
+If it’s yours, you should listen up.
 For example, they might be following you because of that great product you launched a couple years ago.
-You’re your brand keeps their interest due to innovative products or superb services within their niche.
+Your brand keeps their interest due to innovative products or superb services within their niche.

 When running these hashtag searches, be sure to take note of who is producing related content.
 While some of these people will be casual hobbyists and those with a largely academic interest in the industry, others are major influencers.
-One way to spot them is large numbers of followers and significant engagement.
+One way to spot them is large numbers of followers and a higher than average engagement rate.
 You’ll also want to see if they have any sponsored posts.

 Another thing to check: are these people active in the wider industry?
 Thought leaders are especially valuable influencers.
 While not all of them have an Instagram account, quite a few have a significant following there as well as on more professional channels.
-It never hurts to consider an overall level of engagement.
+It never hurts to consider an overall level of engagement before starting your social media marketing campaign.

 If you find a great influencer that isn’t interested in your social media page, there are a number of ways to interest them.
 For instance, you can try one of my techniques for working with influencers.
 These include giving away samples or free trials of your product or service to influencers.
 Often, there is some way to contact these people away from Instagram, or you can send them a message.
 Alternatively, you can follow them and see how long it takes for the influencer to check out your profile.